-First Day: Report to 411L UCF COM @ 9:00 a.m.
-Students must contact Dr. Plochocki by email to set up a phone call to discuss expectations and plans no later than 2 weeks prior to the start of the elective.
+First Day: Students must contact Dr. Plochocki by email to set up a phone call to discuss expectations and plans no later than 2 weeks prior to the start of the elective.

 Primary goal of the elective is to provide medical students with the opportunity to study advanced clinical anatomy related to a medical specialty they anticipate applying for graduate medical education.
 The experience will involve cadaver dissections, literature survey and consulting with clinical specialists in the area they will be working on.
 The contact time is flexible and does not require any on call responsibility.